-The legislation states that a local educational agency or nonpublic, nonsectarian school or agency serving individuals with exceptional needs shall not authorize, order, consent to, or pay for the following interventions, or any other interventions similar to or like the following:
+In addition, Education Code 56521.2 specifically prohibits a local education agency (LEA), nonpublic school or nonpublic agency (NPS/A) serving individuals with exceptional needs from authorizing, ordering, consenting to, or paying for the following interventions, or any other interventions like the following:

-- 1. Any intervention that is designed to, or likely to, cause physical pain, including, but not limited to electric shock. - 2.
-An intervention that involves the release of noxious, toxic or otherwise unpleasant sprays, mists, or substances in proximity to the individual's face. - 3.
-Any intervention which denies adequate sleep, food, water, shelter, bedding, physical comfort, or access to bathroom facilities. - 4.
-Any intervention which is designed to subject, or likely to subject, the individual to verbal abuse, ridicule or humiliation, or which can be expected to cause excessive emotional trauma. - 5.
-Restrictive interventions which employ a device, or material or objects that simultaneously immobilize all four extremities, including the procedure known as prone containment.
-Techniques such as prone containment or similar techniques may only be used by trained personnel in those procedures as a limited emergency intervention. - 6.
-Locked seclusion, unless it is a facility otherwise licensed by state law to use a locked room. - 7.
-Any intervention that precludes adequate supervision of the individual. - 8.
-Any intervention which deprives the individual of one or more of his or her senses. - 9.
-Any intervention that is not evidence based or scientifically sound.
+- 1. Any intervention that is designed to, or likely to, cause physical pain, including, but not limited to, electric shock. - 2.
+An intervention that involves the release of noxious, toxic, or otherwise unpleasant sprays, mists, or substances in proximity to the face of the individual. - 3.
+An intervention that denies adequate sleep, food, water, shelter, bedding, physical comfort, or access to bathroom facilities. - 4.
+An intervention that is designed to subject, used to subject, or likely to subject, the individual to verbal abuse, ridicule, or humiliation, or that can be expected to cause excessive emotional trauma. - 5.
+Restrictive interventions that employ a device, material, or objects that simultaneously immobilize all four extremities, including the procedure known as prone containment. - 6.
+Locked seclusion unless it is in a facility otherwise licensed or permitted by state law to use a locked room. - 7.
+An intervention that precludes adequate supervision of the individual. - 8.
+An intervention that deprives the individual of one or more of his or her senses.